Addiction Treatment for Coast Guard Veterans

-- VA Mental health offers resources and linkages to a variety of services offered through VA substance abuse treatment programs and VA rehab facilities for treating mental health disorders.
+- VA Mental health offers resources and a variety of services through VA substance abuse treatment programs and VA rehab facilities for treating mental health disorders.

 VA Treatment for Coast Guard Veterans

-The VA offers numerous programs to treat veteran substance abuse and mental health issues.
+The VA offers numerous programs to treat Veterans with substance abuse and other mental health issues.

-VA treatment centers can provide quality treatment to Coast Guard veterans in need of help with mental health and/or substance abuse issues.
-You can easily search for a VA treatment facility or call 877-222-8387 for more help.
+VA treatment centers can provide quality treatment to Coast Guard Veterans in need of help with mental health and/or substance abuse issues.
+You can easily search for a VA treatment facility or call 1-877-222-8387 for more help.

 Desert Hope: VA Community Care Provider

-Desert Hope provides a program called Salute to Recovery, which was developed in response to the specific needs of veterans.
-Through the use of evidence-based therapies and the support of compassionate staff (many of whom are veterans themselves), Desert Hope helps veterans achieve lifelong recovery from substance abuse and mental illness.
+Desert Hope provides a program called Salute to Recovery, which was developed in response to the specific needs of Veterans.
+Through the use of evidence-based therapies and the support of compassionate staff (many of whom are Veterans themselves), Desert Hope helps Veterans achieve lasting recovery from substance abuse and mental illness.